Battling Recession With Data and Analytics

 5. Cut unnecessary costs

 During a recession, every penny counts.
-Cutting unnecessary costs can help to keep your business financially stable.
-Look for ways to streamline your operations and eliminate any expenses that aren’t essential to the business.
+Cutting unnecessary costs can help keep your business financially stable.
+Look for ways to streamline your operations and eliminate unnecessary expenses.

 A good example of a company that has successfully cut costs is Ford.
 In 2008, during the recession, the company implemented a restructuring plan that included layoffs, plant closures, and a focus on more efficient operations.
 These measures helped the company to cut costs and return to profitability.